-Poulter 'fighting for right to play golf'
+Tour boss 'disappointed' as Poulter ban lifted

 The PGA and DP World Tours refused waivers giving permission to their players to compete in these $25m (£20m) tournaments.
 Many, including Poulter, have signed lucrative contracts with LIV Golf.

-In a statement released last Friday, DP World Tour boss Keith Pelley said: "Before joining LIV Golf, players knew there would be consequences if they chose money over competition.
+In a statement released last Friday, Pelley said: "Before joining LIV Golf, players knew there would be consequences if they chose money over competition.

 "Many of them at the time understood and accepted that.
 Indeed, as one player said in a media interview earlier this year, 'If they ban me, they ban me'.